OpenCBM/nibtools/readme.txt

    -E[n] : Ending Track (default 41)

-   -s    : Use SRQ code instead of parallel (1571 only)
+   -P    : Use parallel instead of SRQ code (1571 only)

    -T    : Track skew in microseconds - Some protections depend on data being perfectly aligned from
            track to track.
 Some depend on them being skewed a specific amount from each other.
 You